How to apply for a credit card and get approved

 8. Choose a method to apply and follow the associated steps

-Before you apply, take a look at different credit cards online to see which options might be the best for you.
+Before you apply, take a look at different credit cards online and research the best card offerings.
 Then, choose the card you’re the most interested in and qualified for.
 When it’s time to apply, there are a few different ways you can do so.

 The issuer’s website